HeroesToolChest/HeroesMatchTracker/README.md

-# HeroesParserData
+# Heroes Parser Data
 This application uses [Heroes.ReplayPaser](https://github.com/koliva8245/Heroes.ReplayParser) to parse Blizzard's Heroes of the Storm replay files and then saves the data into a local database.
 - Saves the data from your matches: Quick Match, Unranked Draft, Hero League, Team League, and Custom Games
-- View information such as Talent choices, Score Summary, Hero Bans, Observers
+- View information such as Talent choices, Score Summary, Hero Bans, Observers, Team Chat
 - For more information, visit the [wiki](https://github.com/koliva8245/HeroesParserData/wiki)

 ![HeroesParserData](/HeroesParserData/Resources/Images/HeroesParserData_1_0_0.jpg)